backstage/backstage/.changeset/rich-bees-fry.md

 ---
 '@backstage/plugin-app-backend': minor
+'@backstage/plugin-app-node': minor
 ---

-Make the `app-backend` plugin use additional configuration schemas.
+Allow the `app-backend` plugin to use a global configuration schema provided externally through an extension.